Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

 That protein compatibility is one of the reasons a silk pillowcase can help:

 👉 Want to wake up with smoother hair and less frizz?
-See why so many are switching to the Blissy 22 momme Mulberry silk pillowcase here.
+See why so many are switching to the Blissy 22 momme Mulberry silk pillowcase.

 How to Care for Your Silk Pillowcase (and Make It Last)

 Choose a pH-balanced wash like the Laundress Delicate Wash.
-It cleans effectively without stripping silk’s natural sheen or weakening its fibers. - Rinse with White Vinegar
+It cleans effectively without stripping silk’s natural sheen or weakening its protein fibers.
+Avoid anything with enzymes or bleach.

-A tablespoon of white vinegar in the rinse cycle helps remove any lingering soap and restores silk’s natural pH balance. - Skip Fabric Softeners
+A tablespoon of white vinegar helps remove lingering soap residue and restores silk’s natural pH balance, keeping the surface smooth and protective.

-Lay your pillowcase flat or hang it in a shaded area to air dry.
-If you must use a dryer, tumble on the lowest heat setting for no more than 10 minutes. - Iron with Care
+Lay your pillowcase flat or hang it in a shaded area away from direct sunlight.
+If you need to use a dryer, tumble on the lowest heat setting for no more than 10 minutes to avoid shrinking or weakening the fibers.

 With the right care, a high-quality silk pillowcase can last 2–3 years, still feeling as luxurious and protective as the day you bought it.